MarkPearlCoZa/Blog_General/_posts/2014-07-12-Retrospectives-Notes.md

 ## My Four Step Incremental Improvement Retro

-There is no 'right' or 'wrong' format for a retrospective.
-That said, I generally use the following format:
+There is no always 'right' or always 'wrong' format for a team retrospective - context and time matters.
+That said, I generally use the following structure:

 - Ice Breaker / Change Mindset
 - Review of Previous Retrospective Goals